MelkerThunberg/ITkasinot/README.md

 # To run the program do the following:

-1. write the following command in terminal:
+1. Write the following command in terminal:

 ```bash
 npm start